-Nature’s core business is the production of specialty fertilisers which is intimately connected with agricultural productivity and food production.
-The role of fertilisers in food production is usually underestimated.
-Fertilisers are food for plants.
-In the same way people need essential minerals and nutrients for strong, healthy growth, so do plants.
+Nature’s core business is the production of specialty fertilizers, which is closely linked to agricultural productivity and food production.
+The role of fertilizers in food production is usually underestimated.
+Fertilizers are food for plants.
+Just as humans need essential minerals and nutrients for strong, healthy growth, so do plants.

-The three major nutrients required for a wide range of growth processes are nitrogen, phosphorus and potassium, or NPK.
-Other minerals are also essential as micronutrients – for example, manganese (Mn), iron (Fe) and copper (Cu) – have a number of important functions in plant nutrition.
+The three most important nutrients needed for a variety of growth processes are nitrogen, phosphorus and potassium (NPK).
+Other minerals are also essential as micronutrients – for example, manganese (Mn), iron (Fe) and copper (Cu) – and have a number of important functions in plant nutrition.

-Fertilisers replace the nutrients that plants remove from the soil.
-Without the addition of fertilisers, yields would be significantly reduced.
-That’s why fertilisers are used to supplement the soil’s nutrient stocks with minerals that can be quickly absorbed and used by plants.
+Fertilizers replace the nutrients that plants extract from the soil.
+Without the addition of fertilizers, crop yields would drop significantly.
+Fertilizers are therefore used to supplement the soil’s nutrient stocks with minerals that can be quickly absorbed and utilized by the plants.

 Plants require a balanced diet of essential nutrients throughout their growth cycle.

-Many plant foods can be found in the soil, but often in insufficient quantities to sustain high yields.
-Soil and climatic conditions can also limit a plant’s uptake of nutrients at key growth stages.
+Many plant foods are found in the soil, but often not in sufficient quantity to produce high yields.
+Soil and climatic conditions can also limit the plant’s uptake of nutrients during important growth stages.

-Plants need 13 essential minerals, all of which play a number of important functions.
-If any of these is lacking, plant growth will suffer.
+Plants require 13 essential minerals, all of which perform a number of important functions.
+If any of them are lacking, plant growth suffers.

 Nitrogen (N) is often required in the greatest quantity by crops, primarily for energy and produce.
 Nitrogen plays a key role in chlorophyll production and protein synthesis.
 Chlorophyll is the green plant pigment responsible for photosynthesis.
 When nitrogen is deficient, plants develop yellow or pale leaves and their growth is limited.